Ameritechies/content-ops-starter/content/pages/index.md

     subtitle: What our customers say about us
     items:
       - title: >-
-          "AmeriTechies gave me more than a place to live—they gave me a place to grow.
+          "AmeriTechies gave me more than a place to live.
+They gave me a place to grow.
 Today, I feel empowered and hopeful for the future."— Alex, Program Participant
         tagline: Testimonial 1